Pararcana/British-Informatics-Olympiad-Python/README.md

 All of the code score full marks.

+Revamp of some of my older solutions soon.

 Any issue or questions with the code can be put into the issues tab.
 I will try to answer them to the best of my ability.